SabehaKhan/moveai/README.md

 - Automatic background removal using @imgly/background-removal-node
 - Canva integration so that users can drag and drop

+## Notice
+   Currently this app is a prototype and runs locally only.

 ## Requirements

 - Node.js `v18` or `v20.10.0`